|

 Self-directed PBL is, however, a very unique learning experience, and the classroom or homeschool should be set up in a way that is conducive to self-direction and the distinct elements of project-based learning.
 There are not specific classroom project-based learning materials required for student-led PBL, but I do have some suggestions for general supplies that do nurture these experiences.
 Let’s dive in.
-I pride myself in creating classroom community in my experiential learning high school that is strong, positive, and trusting.

 I don't claim to be fantastic at everything related to experiential learning, but I place priority on creating community in the classroom from day 1 of the learning year because it plays such an important roll in the experience as a whole.
-What is experiential learning anyway?
-How is experiential learning defined?
-What does K12 classroom experiential learning look like?
-What are the characteristics of experiential learning?
-What are examples of experiential learning?
-What are experiential learning activities?
-Why is experiential learning important and what are the benefits?
-I get these questions a lot.
+Six Essential Components of Project-Based Learning Design that Effectively Deepen Learning7/14/2024

 Project-based learning is powerful and potentially life-changing for learners, offering them the chance to experience deep and meaningful learning experiences while also building essential skills.
 There are components of project-based learning, however, that maximize the potential for impactful experiences.
 Let's take a closer look at those components.